haskoin/haskoin-core/README.md

-# Haskoin Core
+# Bitcoin

-Haskoin Core is a library of Bitcoin functions written in Haskell featuring:
+Bitcoin is a library of Bitcoin functions written in Haskell featuring:

 - Hashing functions (SHA-256, RIPEMD-160)
 - Base58 support